 - 2.2.
 Instructors shall provide students with access to their course syllabus at or before the first class meeting.
 In addition, instructors shall post their syllabus on the official and available course site of the SDSU Canvas learning management system as well as any other course web site routinely accessed by the course students.
 Any major changes to the course syllabus shall be announced in class, communicated to all students electronically, and incorporated into an updated and posted version of the syllabus. - 2.3.
-Departments shall, by the end of the semester, upload their course syllabi in an accessible electronic format to the SDSU Syllabus Collection.
-Faculty may elect to complete and provide to their department a completed course information template (available from the SDSU Syllabus Collection) in lieu of the official course syllabus. - 3.0 Instructional Materials: In order to facilitate universal access to instructional materials: - 3.1.
+Departments shall, by the end of each semester, submit their syllabi for deposit into the SDSU Syllabus Collection according to procedures defined in the Chairs and Directors Handbook. - 3.0 Instructional Materials: In order to facilitate universal access to instructional materials: - 3.1.
 Instructors shall endeavor to order textbooks, course readers, and other required instructional materials on or before the deadline established by the campus bookstore, and definitely no later than six weeks in advance of the beginning of the academic term. - 3.2.
 Whenever possible, departments and schools shall endeavor to order textbooks for classes without assigned instructors on or before the deadline established by the campus bookstore, and at least six weeks in advance of the beginning of the academic term. - 4.0 Faculty Office Hours: Each faculty member shall hold regularly scheduled office hours and shall post a schedule of those hours and their contact information at their office location and within their syllabus. - 5.0 Academic misconduct: Instructional employees shall not provide fraudulent academic credit or provide an academic exception that results in a grade change, academic credit, or fulfillment of a graduation requirement when such an exception is not available to all students.
 Nothing in this section is intended to penalize, prevent, or discourage mentoring or otherwise providing extra education to any student.
 Nothing in this section shall be construed to prohibit assistance to a student based upon an accommodation for a student disability or instructor assistance required by law or university policy.
 Any disciplinary action will be administered in accordance with the Education Code and applicable Collective Bargaining Agreement. - 6.0 For additional discussion of faculty responsibilities related to student academic dishonesty, see University Policies: Codes, Faculty-Student Relations.